ElectricKit vs eControl

 The eControl and ElectricKit Control Panels are hidden behind the control door day-to-day.
 Each have individual controls and displays for flexible temperature adjustment when it comes to controlling the electric elements.

-The ElectricKit Advanced Control Panel is clean and functional.
-The touchscreen display has all the settings for hotplates and ovens.
+The ElectricKit Advanced Control Panel is a full touchscreen tablet (fixed in place).
+The display has all the settings for hotplates and ovens.
 It shows current and target temperatures and a slumber/rest mode, similar to Everhot Cookers.
-A remote screen is also available for easier access.
+A remote screen is also available as an extra upgrade for easier access.
+The remote screen is included as standard on the older 'traditional' STD models (1950's/1960's), and the 30amp models.

 The hotplate controls are numbered, which correspond to relative temperatures.
-For example, Number 4 is approx simmering.
+For example, Number 4 is traditional 'aga cooker' simmering temperature.

 The ElectricKit temperature indicator lights are bright and colour coded for on/slumber/off.